-This season is one of soul development.
+Counting the Omer is a time of soul development.
 It mirrors the reflection we do during the month of Elul, preceding the fall High Holy Days.

 This Journey workbook is a guide to your own soulwork during the Omer period.